On this page:

 The role of an estate agent is to:

-- act on behalf of owners and landlords to arrange the sale or lease of property including houses, buildings, factories, shops, farms, land and businesses
+- act on behalf of owners and residential rental providers to arrange the sale or lease of property including houses, buildings, factories, shops, farms, land and businesses

 - act on behalf of buyers when engaged as a buyers agent or advocate to negotiate the purchase of property